FordMoriarty/FordMoriarty.github.io/README.md

 # Education
-- [**PhD Researcher**](https://www.math.tu-berlin.de/fachgebiete_ag_modnumdiff/fg_breiten/v_menue/mitarbeiterinnen/alessandro_borghi/home/) at TU Berlin / Institut für Mathematik, [member of DAEDALUS](https://daedalus.berlin/people/alessandro-borghi/#personal-impressiond6c2-33510307-0da2) <br/>(Berlin, Germany) <br/>[Oct.2021-Present]
+- **PhD Researcher** at TU Berlin / Institut für Mathematik, [member of DAEDALUS](https://daedalus.berlin/people/alessandro-borghi/#personal-impressiond6c2-33510307-0da2) <br/>(Berlin, Germany) <br/>[Oct.2021-Present]
 - **MSc Systems & Control** at Delft University of Technology / 3mE Department / DCSC <br/>(Delft, Netherlands) <br/>[Sep.2019-Oct.2021]
 - **BSc Automation Engineering** for double bachelor program with Tongji University <br/>(Shanghai, China) <br/>[Sep.
 2016-Jul.2019]
 - **BSc Automation Engineering** at University of Bologna <br/>(Bologna, Italy) <br/>[Sep.
 2015-Dec.2018]

 # Research Projects
 - **PhD Research**: _"Structure-preserving model reduction for the efficient computation of exceptional points in thermoacoustic spectra"_ [Project](https://daedalus.berlin/projects/) of [DAEDALUS](https://daedalus.berlin/)
-- [**MSc Thesis Topic**](https://www.dcsc.tudelft.nl/~swahls/msc.html): [_"Koopman Subspace Identification in the Presence of Measurement Noise"_](https://repository.tudelft.nl/islandora/object/uuid:22250d5c-875c-44a9-adf4-d643a6a08dba?collection=education) <br/> Computing a matrix approximation of the Koopman operator through a subspace-identification-based data-driven modeling technique robust to measurement noise in the training data.
+- **MSc Thesis Topic**: [_"Koopman Subspace Identification in the Presence of Measurement Noise"_](https://repository.tudelft.nl/islandora/object/uuid:22250d5c-875c-44a9-adf4-d643a6a08dba?collection=education) (see also [here](https://www.dcsc.tudelft.nl/~swahls/msc.html))<br/> Computing a matrix approximation of the Koopman operator through a subspace-identification-based data-driven modeling technique robust to measurement noise in the training data.
 - **Second BSc Thesis at Beckhoff Automation**: [_"Simulation and Implementation of the Input Shaping Technique for a Flexible Transmission System"_](https://www.researchgate.net/publication/357827921_Simulation_and_Implementation_of_the_Input_Shaping_Technique_for_a_Flexible_Transmission_System): <br/>
 Simulation of the input shaping technique for a flexible transmission system using MATLAB for residual vibration cancellation.
 The program was then implemented in TwinCAT for a real test demo, where a PLC would control an electric motor connected to a recirculating ball screw.
 This would move a flexible beam with, attached at the top, an arbitrary mass.
 - **BSc Thesis**: _"Comparison of Three Fuzzy Controllers for an Industrial Linear Axis"_: <br/> Comparison of three fuzzy controllers, designed in Simulink, applied to an AC Brushless motor attached to a recirculating ball